SpilledMilkCOM/SpilledMilkCOMTest/README.md

 In both `restore` cases I did not see any errors.

 Now it's time to check in the code to see if it triggers the action.
+That triggered the action, but since I removed the credentials the Action blew up because there were no credentials...  duh, comes to mind. :laughing: